Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Excessive thirst and sweating

-- Headaches, especially in the afternoon
+- Headaches, especially in the afternoon Mental and emotional signs:

-- Irritability and shorter temper
+- Irritability and a shorter temper

 - Impatience with others and yourself